-.
-Natural selection
+1. Natural selection

-$\boldsymbol{\cdot}$ It acts directly on phenotypes and indirectly on genotypes

-• Over time, the alleles that produce the most successful phenotypes will increase in the population.

-- Less successful alleles will become less common. - $\boldsymbol{\cdot}$ Change leads to increased fitness and increased adaptation to environment.
+- $\boldsymbol{\cdot}$ It acts directly on phenotypes and indirectly on genotypes - Over time, the alleles that produce the most successful phenotypes will increase in the population. - · Less successful alleles will become less common. - Change leads to increased fitness and increased adaptation to environment.

+Main mechanisms or forces of evolution

+2. Mutations

+"a heritable change in DNA (genetic information) of a gene that can alter gene expression."

+Mutations provide new alleles & therefore are the ultimate source of variation

-- Mutations need not change gene expression, or have an effect on phenotype; because of the redundancy of the genetic code - Mutations can alter both the DNA and the protein it expresses - Neutral have no effect on the viability or reproduction of the organism - Beneficial meaning that they are advantageous to the organism - $\frac{harmful \ or \ lethal}{protein \ is \ detrimental \ to \ the \ organism}$ if the change they cause in the
+Mutations need not change gene expression, or have an effect on phenotype; because of the redundancy of the genetic code

+- Mutations can alter both the DNA and the protein it expresses - Neutral have no effect on the viability or reproduction of the organism - Beneficial meaning that they are advantageous to the organism - harmful or lethal if the change they cause in the protein is detrimental to the organism